Real-time optimal quantum control of mechanical motion at room temperature: Acknowledgements

 \section{Acknowledgements}

 We thank José Manuel Leitão for his introduction to optimal control, and Paolo Vezio, Hans Hepach and Tobias Westphal for discussions and their help in the lab.
 L.~M. thanks Arno Rauschenbeutel for the discussion inspiring the confocal detection scheme.
-This project was supported by the European Research Council (ERC CoG QLev4G), by the ERA-NET programme QuantERA, QuaSeRT (Project No. 11299191; via the EC, the Austrian ministries BMDW and BMBWF and research promotion agency FFG), and by the Austrian Science Fund (FWF, Project TheLO, AY0095221, START).
-L.~M. is supported by the Vienna Doctoral School of Physics (VDS-P) and by the FWF under project W1210 (CoQuS).
+This project was supported by the European Research Council (ERC 6 CoG QLev4G), by the ERA-NET programme QuantERA under the Grants QuaSeRT and TheBlinQC (via the EC, the Austrian ministries BMDW and BMBWF and research promotion agency FFG), by the European Union’s Horizon 2020 research and innovation programme under Grant No. 863132 (iQLev), and by the Austrian Science Fund (FWF, START Project TheLO, Y 952-N36).
+L. M. is supported by the Vienna Doctoral School of Physics (VDS-P) and by the FWF under project W1210 (CoQuS).